-The Ceramics Museum of Montelupo is located in the center of Montelupo Fiorentino.
-The Museum is located in the former primary school Enrico Corradini, a historical architecture of the Thirties.
+The Montelupo Ceramics Museum is located in the center of Montelupo Fiorentino.
+The Museum is located in the spaces of the former Enrico Corradini primary school, a historic architecture from the 1930s.
 The museum institution was founded in 1983.
-During the seventies, as a result of the archaeological excavations in the city center have been discovered a large quantity of pottery fragments.
-The museum in fact home to a large section dedicated to the tradition of pottery.
-The museum collection consists of several sections, on three floors and 12 rooms, tracing the archeology ceramics in the early twentieth century.
-The artistic heritage has expanded over the years thanks to the collections and donations from individuals.
-The ceramics are visible in total about 1200, but the capital consists of more than 5500 pieces.
-Among the most important ceramics is a basin of 1509 decorated with "grotesque" with colors tending to blue, yellow and red.
-Of great importance in this case is the red pigment that has been classified as “Rosso di Montelupo" due to its uniqueness and preciousness.
-Today the Museum is home to temporary exhibitions that bind to the theme of contemporary ceramics and educational workshops.
+During the 1970s, a large number of ceramic fragments were discovered following archaeological excavations in the city center.
+In fact, the Museum houses an important section dedicated to the tradition of ceramics.
+The museum collection is made up of different sections, on three floors and in 12 rooms, which trace ceramics from archeology to the early twentieth century.
+The artistic heritage has expanded over the years thanks to collections and donations from private individuals.
+The visible ceramics are in total about 1200, but the heritage consists of more than 5500 pieces.
+Among the most important ceramics there is a basin of 1509 decorated in "grotesques" with colors tending to blue, yellow and red.
+Of great importance in this case is the red pigment which has been classified as “Rosso di Montelupo” thanks to its particularity and preciousness.
+Today the Museum is home to temporary exhibitions linked to the theme of contemporary ceramics and educational workshops.